Projective characterization of higher-order quantum transformations: Implications of characterizing signaling

-When the two constructions were introduced in reference \cite{Chiribella2009}, it was proven that a quantum network \textit{is} a quantum comb.
-When treated using the formalism developed here, there is a stark contradiction: All quantum combs are built using the transformation, $\rightarrow$, which permits two-ways signaling.
-How could it be that they are all equivalent to networks -- that is, objects featuring a single direction of signaling?
-Especially, why is the 1-comb (built using the two-ways signaling transformation) equivalent to the quantum channel (which is causal)?
-Why does the quantum 2-comb reduce to a two-node quantum network, i.e., a map acting on two quantum states, when by definition it should be a supermap?
+When the two constructions were introduced in Ref. \cite{Chiribella2009}, it was proven that a quantum network \textit{is} a quantum comb.
+When treated using the formalism developed here, there is a stark contradiction.
+All quantum combs are built using the transformation, $\rightarrow$, which permits two-way signaling.
+How could it be that they are all equivalent to networks which are built using the prec -- that is, objects featuring a single direction of signaling?
+Besides, why is the 1-comb (built using the two-way signaling transformation) equivalent to the quantum channel (which is causal)?
+Why does the quantum 2-comb reduce to a two-node quantum network, i.e. a map acting on two quantum states, when by definition it should be a supermap, i.e. a map acting on a quantum channel?
 And why does it reduce to a succession of two operations that have a well-defined direction of signaling between parties, and not, as its projector suggests, a nesting of two two-way signaling compositions, resulting in four possible signaling directions?

-\paragraph{Transformations between quantum states.} From the definition (see App. \ref{sec:projo_prec_iso}), it can be proven that the expression for the prec simplifies when either side corresponds to the identity projector or the depolarizing one:

-These relations are depicted in Figure \ref{fig:Accident} for the case where both $A$ and $B$ are density operators.
-This should be compared with the general case of Figure \ref{fig:compos}.

-Eq. \eqref{eq:isomorphisms_transfo} is abstractly the reason why the quantum 1-comb, or quantum channel, happens to have no signaling from its output to its input.
-As previously discussed in Section \ref{sec:NS_def}, this is the case where the definition of no signaling overlaps with the one of transformation like in equation \eqref{eq:NS_usual}, and the usual definition of no signaling is recovered.
-Because of that, a network of quantum channels is then an alternating network of effects and states as associativity can be used.

-Eq. \eqref{eq:isomorphisms_tensor} is for example the reason why the single partite process matrix reduces to an effect and a state in tensor product \cite{OCB2012}.

-\paragraph{Equivalence of quantum combs and networks.} Now, all the ideas needed to understand why quantum combs are causal networks are in place.
-Formally, it was proven \cite{Perinotti2016,Bisio2018} that:\\ 1) The comb based on quantum states (for clarity, let $A_i = I_{A_i}$):